READ THE PROLOGUE and the FIRST CHAPTER (below)

 Ed turned to the display.
 “Oh, my God,” he murmured.
 “Is it possible?”
 His chest heaved and his eyes glistened.

-He paused.
+He paused while we both started at it.
 “And how did it get here?”

 “Don’t worry, Susan, it’s perfectly safe!”
 Anne yelled to be heard over the steel drums and the noise from the bar we had just left.
 “We just say ‘no thanks’ to any car with two or more guys.”